AtelierdeZenobe/MotorBase/README.md

 `make`
 (compiles, flashes, opens minicom)
 see Makefile for specifc make options

+### On raspberry (ethercat master) side:
+Rasp ip is 169.254.250.169
+`ethercat alias 69 -p 0 #If only one slave is connected, its ID should be 0`
+`./run.sh`

 ## Setup the hardware